nicolean/file-browser/README.md

 # File Browser

-## A very simple plugin to create very simple file browsing
+## A very simple plugin to create a very simple file browser

 ### Getting Started

+#### Dependencies
+- [Fontawesome](https://fontawesome.com/) is currently in use for the folder and file icons--support for user-supplied classnames is planned

-Include the file-browser.js library in your project.
+Include the `file-browser.js` plugin and Fontawesome in your project.

 Add a `div` with an id
 ```html